Augmenting unit test suites from integration tests: Test augmentation method

 In the rest of this section, we specify the proposed method as a sequence of processing steps leveraging static and dynamic analysis.
 The method receives as input arguments: (a) the production code directory of a Node.js application, (b) the test code directory with the implementation of the test suite $T$, and (c) the name of the component $C$ which is the target for test generation, and (d) the file location of $C$.
 The method generates its output in the test directory, comprising a set of JS source files.
 The source files implement test cases for all dependencies of the \emph{target} component $C$ that are reachable by the original test suite $T$.

 The processing steps involved in the proposed test augmentation procedure are summarized below:

 \begin{enumerate}

 \item \textbf{Resolution of call sites for target component dependencies}: relevant source files in the production directory are statically analyzed in order to identify the declarations of the target component $C$ and its dependencies $D$.
-For each dependency $d_i \in D$, its call sites $S_i$ within the implementation of $C$ are statically resolved and their union $S = \cup \{S_i\}$ is returned as output of this step.
+For each dependency $d_i \in D$, AST locations $L_{D,i}$ for all its call sites within the implementation of $C$ are statically resolved and their union $L_D = \cup \{L_{D,i}\}$ is returned as output of this step.

-\item \textbf{Test case filtering}: the test suite $T$ is dynamically analyzed in order to identify test cases with an execution path that reaches at least one call site in $S$.
+\item \textbf{Test case filtering}: the test suite $T$ is dynamically analyzed in order to identify test cases with an execution path that reaches at least one call site in $L_D$.
 For each test case $t_r$ that reaches a call site $s_{i,j}$ of dependency $d_i$, we keep its AST location $loc_r$.
 The rest of the test cases in $T$ are discarded from further processing.
 Let $T_C = \cup \{t_r\}$ be the set of filtered test cases and $L_T$ be their AST locations.
 Their source code is combined in a single test file that will drive the dynamic analysis in the next step.

 \item \textbf{Identification of seed execution paths}: the test suite $T_C$ is dynamically analyzed in order to trace the execution paths that cover the call sites $S$.
 For each execution of a test case $t_r$ that reaches call sites $S_r \subseteq S$ we create an appropriate abstraction of its execution path $p_r$, comprising representations of statements and their execution context.
 Each statement maintains information concerning assignments of primitive values to variables, as well as object references that they use or mutate.
 These execution paths will be referred to as ``seed'' execution paths, since they seed the test generation process with essential information for the production of test fixtures and assertions.